mattbis/lib-open-ev-container.dev/src.dev/std/readme.md

 #### examples

-- mod metadata of author to the container and set software, create a free tier, and serialise a buffer into the internal buffer format..
+- mod metadata of author to the container and set software, create a free tier, and serialise a buffer into the internal buffer format.. using the standard IL symbol langauge